 List compensation for administrative and artistic project personnel who are paid on a salary basis.
-These people usually receive a W-2.
-Do not include fees for contractual personnel/consultants and compensation for artists who are paid on a fee basis (these people usually receive a 1099) in this section; list them under Direct Costs: Other COSTS.
+Do not include fees for contractual personnel/consultants and compensation for artists who are paid on a fee basis; list them under Direct Costs: Other COSTS.

-Indicate the title and/or type of personnel, the number of personnel, the annual or average salary range, and the percentage of time allocated to the NEA-funded project on an annual basis.
+Indicate the title and/or type of personnel, the number of personnel, the annual or average salary range, and the percentage of time allocated to the Arts Endowment-funded project on an annual basis.
 Salaries/wages/fringe should be pro-rated to reflect only those costs incurred within the period of performance.
-See an example on next page.